 Humidify or Dehumidify

-Dry air can irritate your nasal passages and take your mild allergies to a full-blown sinus infection in a matter of days.
+Dry air can aggravate your nasal passages and take your mild allergies to a full-blown sinus infection in less than a week.
 On the other hand, too much humidity can prompt the growth of dust mites and microbes, worsening your allergy symptoms.

 Help boost the quality of your family’s air with Jack Nelson Service Experts.
-Call us for an in-home air quality analysis and we’ll help you decide which system is the right choice for you to keep your home healthy.
+Call today for an in-home air quality analysis and we’ll help you decide which system is the right choice for you to keep your home healthy.